MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 There are three ways to anchor a guide:

 - **QR code anchor (recommended)**.
-With a QR code anchor (new in the February release of Dynamics 365 Guides), you align a guide by gazing at (scanning) a printed QR code anchor attached to a physical object in the real world.
+With a QR code anchor (new in the February release of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]), you align a guide by gazing at (scanning) a printed QR code anchor attached to a physical object in the real world.
 A QR code anchor is recommended because it's the most accurate and you can print the anchor at different sizes.

    >[!NOTE]
    >QR code anchoring is not available on HoloLens 1 devices.

 - **Circular code anchor**.
-With a circular code anchor (referred to as a "printed anchor" in earlier versions of Dynamics 365 Guides), you align a guide by gazing at (scanning) a printed circular code anchor attached to a physical object in the real world.
+With a circular code anchor (referred to as a "printed anchor" in earlier versions of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]), you align a guide by gazing at (scanning) a printed circular code anchor attached to a physical object in the real world.

 - **Holographic anchor**.
-With a holographic anchor (referred to as a "digital anchor" in earlier versions of Dynamics 365 Guides), you align a guide to a digital 3D hologram overlaid on a physical object in the real world.
+With a holographic anchor (referred to as a "digital anchor" in earlier versions of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]), you align a guide to a digital 3D hologram overlaid on a physical object in the real world.
 You might need to use a holographic for any of the following reasons:

    - It might not be feasible to attach a QR code anchor or circular code anchor because the authoring is done in a location different than where the parts are located.